|Founded||Founded c. 1983 in or near Humboldt Park (West Humboldt Park) K-Town|

 Low rider face from low rider magazine, cross with three slashes above it

-The Latin Pachucos’ story does not go as far back in time as many of the other gangs from the area the Pachucos started.
-The reason why the Latin Pachucos are not as old of a gang as Latin Kings, Spanish Cobras, Maniac Latin Disciples or Insane Unknowns is because the Pachucos started out as a Mexican gang coming up in a very heavily Puerto Rican neighborhood, that neighborhood is West Humboldt Park, the very site of one of the largest concentrations of Puerto Rican migration in the entire city.
+The Latin Pachucos’ story does not go as far back in time as many of the other gangs from the area.
+The reason why the Latin Pachucos are not as old of a gang as Latin Kings, Spanish Cobras, Maniac Latin Disciples or Insane Unknowns is because the Pachucos started out as a Mexican gang coming up in a very heavily Puerto Rican and black neighborhood, that neighborhood is West Humboldt Park, the very site of one of the largest concentrations of Puerto Rican migration in the entire city.

 Please send in old school pics.
 1970s or 1980s pics will be especially appreciated!

 Known sections of the Latin Pachucos past and present

 North Ave & Lamon 1989-1991

 Grand to Fullerton, Central Ave to Laramie (Hanson Park) Established 1988-1989, re-established 1991-present years

 Fullerton & La Vergne (Blackhawk Park) Established 1988-1989

 Addison from Ave Drake to Central Park (Athletic Field Park) 1988-2000s